 I also spent 13 years writing about education as part of a marketing role at Westonbirt School, a traditional girls’ boarding and day school in the heart of the beautiful Cotswold countryside.
 I’m not sure how I lasted so long there, being politically very left-wing – though the joy of working in a grade-I listed mansion in a private 250 acre estate may have helped.

 As a freelance, in the past I’ve written for Cotswold Life and Country Garden & Smallholding (now Country Smallholding) on subjects such as organic box schemes, poultry keeping and country crafts, and I very much enjoy writing regular columns for the two magazines closest to my home.
 You can find these articles among my blog posts, tagged Hawkesbury Parish News and Tetbury Advertiser.
 These days my freelance commissions are primarily for writing-related publications including Writing Magazine, Mslexia and the Writers’ and Artists’ Yearbook Guide to Self-publishing.

 When I left Westonbirt in 2010, I started blogging, and projects related to books, reading and writing started to materialise as if by magic.
 I spent three very rewarding years working for the national children’s reading charity Readathon, promoting children’s reading for pleasure, at home and in hospitals.
 In 2013 I was appointed commissioning editor of the Authors’ Advice Centre blog at the Alliance of Independent Authors (ALLi) until 2019.
-I am still ALLi’s UK Ambassador and Special Projects Manager.
+I also contributed to ALLi’s series of advice books for authors, and I am still a UK Ambassador for ALLi.
+In 2022, I began teaching a twice-yearly course called Simply Self-publish for Jericho Writers.
+I also give occasional talks at writing conferences and literature festivals and am often asked to be a judge for events such as Stroud Short Stories.
+I have also contributed to magazines for writers, including Mslexia and Romance Matters.